 Our guide below will show you how to select a cell or group of cells, then apply formatting that will apply a double underline to the data in those cells.
 If you are working with a colleague or client that requires certain fields to have double underlines, then you can follow this guide.

-How to Double Underline a Value (Numbers or Letters) in Excel 2013
+How to Double Underline a Value (Numbers or Letters) in Microsoft Excel 2013 (guide with Pictures)

 The steps in this article were performed in Excel 2013, but will work in Excel 2010 or 2016 as well.